gourob97/Codeforces-Solutions/README.md

 # Codeforces-Solutions
-This is Solutions to some Codeforces problem
+These are Solutions to some Codeforces problem